 With the increase in the discovery of new contaminants (including 1, 4 dioxane and PFAS), the MPCA has seen a considerable increase in the number of sites that must be reviewed to determine whether there are impacts to human health and the environment.
 This includes issues such as vapor intrusion into buildings and contaminated drinking water, both of which require the agency to pursue mitigation to ensure that impacted Minnesotans have access to clean air and water.
 The number of sites awaiting review continues to increase.
-This recommendation will provide additional staff to monitor and implement mitigation with the intention to eliminate the backlog of high-priority sites by 2029.
-It would allow MPCA to process high priority sites as they are referred and review and mitigate those backlogged sites with lower risk over time.
+This recommendation will provide additional staff to monitor and implement mitigation with the intention to reduce the backlog of high-priority sites to 90 by 2029.